clach04/pebble-tz-clock-layer/README.md

 # tz-clock-layer

-Pebble library for easily adding a clock with a secondary timezone to your app.
+Pebble library for easily adding a clock with a secondary timezone (including automatic daylight savings) to your app.

-Supports multiple instances.
+Warning: Currently only supports a single instance.

 Get your API key from [Timezone DB](https://timezonedb.com).